The Paris Effect

 Reinforcing democracy through the procedural limb of Art.
 8 ECHR

 However, it should be noted that climate change differs from other human rights constellations.
-It is not the individual who opposes a repressive state, nor is it the individual who demands protection from the state against certain third parties or unforeseeable natural disasters, but it is the individual who demands that the state commit the whole of society to avoid future harm to themselves and everyone else over the next 30 years and beyond.
+It is not the individual who opposes a repressive state, nor is it the individual who demands protection from the state against certain third parties or from the effects of an uncontrollable natural disaster, but it is the individual who demands that the state commit the whole of society to avoid future harm to themselves and everyone else over the next 30 years and beyond.
 Creating space for political debate is thus a crucial step in this process.
 The majority of the Court was therefore right to strengthen the procedural part of Art.
 8 ECHR by requiring access to information to enable people to participate in designing and implementing climate change policies and regulations, in addition to ensuring responsive governance (§ 554).
 In this case, the ECtHR could also have examined in more detail whether there was a violation of these procedural elements of Art.
 8 ECHR (cf. Judge Eicke, § 68).
 The Aarhus Convention, even if originally designed for linear, local environmental issues (§ 501), is an existing instrument whose potential could be further exploited in this respect.
 The more people who are constructively involved in thinking about how to achieve the necessary CO2 transition, the smaller the risk that climate action can successfully be purported to come at the expense of democratic governance.